wasabi315/wasabi315.github.io/src/content/works/en/hasche/index.md

 ```

 Hasche's macros are non-hygienic, meaning that they do not perform variable capture avoidance.
-Use `gensym` to generate a unique symbol and avoid variable capture.
+We can use `gensym` to generate a unique symbol and avoid variable capture.

 ```scheme
 (define-macro (incr v)